gitter-badger/data-pipeline-education/PREREQUISITES.md

   * SQL Server Data Tools or download separately [here](https://msdn.microsoft.com/en-us/library/mt204009.aspx).
   * R Tools for Visual Studio or download separately [here](https://www.visualstudio.com/vs/rtvs/)

-4. Check Azure credits by visiting the Management Portal at http://manage.windowsazure.com.
+4. Check Azure credits by visiting the account page at https://account.windowsazure.com/Subscriptions and click on the subscription to check the credit status.

 5. You will need to be *"whitelisted"* for the Cortana Intelligence Quick Starts site if taking this course in the instructor-led format.
 Please send the Work or School Account that you used for the Azure Pass from above to your registration contact for approval.